6 Ways Commodity Boards Build Relationships With Foodservice Operators

 Share Resources

-Provide assets such such as pictures, videos, or real-life farmers for promotional purposes, for a leg up in working with the operator.
+Provide assets such as pictures, videos, or real-life farmers for promotional purposes to give a leg up when working with the operator.
 Boards can help operators market their menu items by connecting them to the land where they began.
 Other helpful assets include: recent research studies, trend reports, and media articles.

 -